initialcommit-com/git-sim/README.md

 `-n <number>`: Number of commits to display from each branch head.
 `--all`: Display all local branches in the log output.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
+`--color-by author`: Color commits by parameter, such as author.
 `--invert-branches`: Invert positioning of branches by reversing order of multiple parents where applicable.
 `--hide-merged-branches`: Hide commits from merged branches, i.e. only display mainline commits.
 `--media-dir`: The path at which to store the simulated output media files.